 Another 55 words (4 lines of text) are included under the topic Early Hargis Notables in all our PDF Extended History products and printed products wherever possible.

 Hargis migration to the United States +

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Hargis were among these contributors, for they have been located in early North American records:

 Hargis Settlers in United States in the 19th Century

-- George Rogers Hargis, aged 39, who emigrated to the United States, in 1895
+- George Rogers Hargis, aged 39, who immigrated to the United States, in 1895

 Hargis Settlers in United States in the 20th Century

-- Lionel D. Hargis, aged 30, who emigrated to America from London, in 1906
+- Lionel D. Hargis, aged 30, who immigrated to America from London, in 1906

 - Florence Woodward Hargis, aged 58, who landed in America, in 1910